Joschma/Joschma/README.md

 - 👋 Hi, I’m @Joschma
-- 👀 I’m interested in ...
+- 👀 I’m interested in developpment
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Discord : joschma#9846
+- 📫 How to reach me Discord : joschma#9846 OR on spigotmc.org: https://www.spigotmc.org/members/joschma.956334/

 <!---
 Joschma/Joschma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.